A guide to travel in Nepal

 In your Nepal trip checklist read about different means of transport.
 You can take a private car or jeep and tourist bus to the major trek start point of the different trekking regions.
 We can also hire a local sharing jeep if you have a short time and make the trip shorter.
 The return trek also we can use the same means of transport till Kathmandu or Pokhara. from Pokhara to Kathmandu you can take 25 minutes flight or 6/7 hours drive by bus or by private car. the main way to get there is by driving.
 Above the Himalayas, trekking is always careful to choose the best transport options available for your travel period.
 We choose the transport means as per your package itinerary and budget also.

 Most of the local towns are connected with flights to start your trek.
 We can also take a flight to Pokhara and start the trek from there. another business small local town is Lukla. which is a small Sherpa village, is located at an altitude of 2800 meters above sea level.
 Kathmandu to Lukla flight offers you spectacular views of the 18 highest peaks, and interestingly, four of them lie above the altitude of 8000 meters.
-It is about 35 minutes flight from Kathmandu. however in busy season time flights are diverting from Ramechhap to Lukla, To get to Ramechhap you need to drive 4 hours.
+It is about 35 minutes flight from Kathmandu. however in the busy season time flights are diverting from Ramechhap to Lukla, To get to Ramechhap you need to drive for 4 hours.
 We will take you to the airport and back to the hotel by private transport 2 times for the trip.

 Kathmandu to Pokhara flight is easier and just 25 minutes time. there are daily lots of flights going on.
 Similarly, you can take a flight from Jomsom to Pokhara also. for the Langtang trek, there are no flight options you can drive by local bus, or by private Jeep.